 - Binance becomes Official Sponsor of Nigerian Idol Season 7

 - African Startup, Gamic Guild Qualifies for Binance Labs Season 4

 - Binance to Invest $500 Million Alongside Elon Musk in Twitter $44bn Buyout

 - Binance France is Now a Fully Regulated Digital Asset Service Provider

 The Marketing Lead for Africa, Binance, Emmanuel Ebanehita, said: “We are excited to do this with Nigerian Idol.
-Entertainment has a great power to bring people of varying cultures, ethnicities and behaviours together and as a global brand that solidly drives growth in different facets, launching a Binance “Street Edition” is helping us connect, inform and educate people about crypto and its benefits.
-Ultimately, the goal is to drive mainstream adoption and this, we are doing in our own way.”
+Entertainment has a great power to bring people of varying cultures, ethnicities and behaviours together.
+As a global brand that solidly drives growth in different facets, launching a Binance “Street Edition” is helping us connect, inform, and educate people about crypto and its benefits.
+Ultimately, the goal is to drive mainstream adoption, which we are doing in our own way.”

 “In February, Binance kicked off its Campus Masterclass Series for Nigerian university students, in line with its mission to enable greater financial accessibility for Africans.
-The series was aimed at empowering students by exposing them to practical ways to gain financial freedom in a post-pandemic world plagued by economic downturns and rising inflation.
+The series aimed to empower students by exposing them to practical ways to gain financial freedom in a post-pandemic world plagued by economic downturns and rising inflation.

 Binance continues to show its commitment to connecting with offline communities across Africa.”